- London events

 • London Palladium Paul Carrack (the guy behind Ace, Squeeze and Mike & The Mechanics) will be playing one night at the London Palladium. • Leicester Square Theatre Irish stand-up comic Jimeoin is coming to London this February, and playing one night at the Leicester Square Theatre.

-Show all theatre Treat yourself to a meal and a balcony seat at a West End show
+See all theatre shows Treat yourself to a meal and a balcony seat at a West End show

 to • Sam Wanamaker Playhouse The Sam Wanamaker Playhouse will be performing 'The Captive Queen' -- a re-imagining John Dryden's 'Aureng-zebe'. to • Olivier Theatre The National Theatre will be putting on a production of 'Amadeus', which tells the story of the young composer Mozart.